owanturist/react-impulse/README.md

 InnerStore<T>#subscribe(listener: VoidFunction): VoidFunction
 ```

 An `InnerStore` instance's method that subscribes to the store's value changes caused by [`InnerStore#setState`][inner_store__set_state] calls.
-Returns a cleanup function that can be used to unsubscribe the listener.
+Returns a cleanup function that unsubscribes the listener.

-- `listener` is a function that will be called on store updates.
+- `listener` is a function that a store will call when the value changes.

 ```tsx
 const UsernameInput: React.VFC<{